Fortunato Lomonte

 Killer: Unknown Gunman

-Fortunato Lomonte, a cousin of the Morello family, ran a hay and grain office with his brother Tomasso at 2103 1st Avenue, on the junction of E108th Street.
-Just a few doors away was the “Murder Stable”.
-The police were surprised to learn of his murder on May 23rd 1914.
+The police were surprised to learn of Lomonte’s murder on May 23rd, 1914.
 Fortunato, who had just left his business premises on the Saturday morning, was walking along E108th Street when he was shot in the back with three bullets.
 The killer had appeared from the hallway of a tenement, then escaped by returning to the hallway and vaulting a fence at the rear of the building.
-Josephine Constanzo a passer by was also shot.
 Lomonte’s friends drove him to Harlem Hospital where he was revived.
-Detective John Cassetti pushed Lomonte for the killers name, but Lomonte refused to name his killer before he fell unconscious and died.
+Detective John Cassetti pushed Lomonte for the killers name, but he refused to talk before he fell unconscious and died.

 Physicians at the hospital said that the visiting Tomasso Lomonte swore revenge for his brother.
 The family house at 213 E107th Street was later besieged by friends and family, everyone who entered the house was questioned by the police about their business before being allowed entry.